owlbarn/tutorial/book/optimisation/README.md

 ### Gradient Descent Methods

-Compared to the previous solutions, gradient descent is one of the most widely used algorithms to perform optimisation and the most common way to optimize neural networks (we will talk about it in the Neural Network chapter).

 A *descent method* is an iterative optimisation process.
 The idea is to start from a initial value, and then find a certain *search direction* along a function to decrease the value by certain *step size* until it converges to a local minimum.